640 South State StreetDover, Delaware 19901

 Symptoms of gigantism

-You may also have this test if you have been given GH treatment, so your doctor can watch your dosage and change it if needed.
+You may also have this test if you have been given GH treatment, so your healthcare provider can watch your dosage and change it if needed.

 You may have this test if you are a young adult who has been taking GH for years but may no longer need it.

-You may also need this test if you have acromegaly, so your doctor can keep an eye on your disease.
+You may also need this test if you have acromegaly, so your healthcare provider can keep an eye on your disease.

-Your doctor may also order other tests to look for a possible growth hormone deficiency.
+Your healthcare provider may also order other tests to look for a possible growth hormone deficiency.
 These tests include:

-Tests that use other drugs like clonidine, L-dopa, or glucagon
+Tests that use other medicines like clonidine, L-dopa, or glucagon

-If your doctor suspects that you have excess growth hormone, he or she may order an oral glucose tolerance test.
+If your healthcare provider suspects that you have excess growth hormone, he or she may order an oral glucose tolerance test.

 If your levels are higher, it may mean you have: